galaxyproject/iwc/workflows/amplicon/dada2/README.md

 - `Read length forward/reverse reads` length of the forward/reverse reads to which they should be truncated in the filter and trim step
 - `Pool samples` pooling may increase sensitivity
-- `Refernce database` that should be used for taxonomic assignment
+- `Reference database` that should be used for taxonomic assignment

 ## Processing